OregonTech-AWallace/CST465Canvas/2-CSS/1-CSS.md

     ```

 3. **External CSS**
-    Write CSS in a separate `.css` file and link it to your HTML:
+    Write CSS in a separate `.css` file and link it to your HTML.
+The file can be given any file name supported by the web browser:
     ```html
     <link rel="stylesheet" href="styles.css">
     ```